supposedly/dialect-museum/README.md

 Along the way, the project turned into a much more general tool that will allow any language at all to get that treatment.

-What do I mean by "unique features"?
+The kinds of unique features we're interested in include:

 1. The sound system of each variety.
 2. Morphology across the board.
 Morphology is how words change for different grammatical reasons.
-3. The differing treatments of individual words.
+3. Sometimes, the way individual words get treated per variety.

 This project explicitly caters to #1 and also allows for #2 if you're clever about it.
 Unfortunately, it isn't great at #3 -- that would require it to be hooked up to a dictionary that attaches metadata to each specific word it records.
-More details below.
+More details on the three of these below.

 ### The sound system of each variety
 A couple examples from Lebanon:
 1. Most people pronounce the Arabic sound ق, originally a [uvular plosive](https://en.wikipedia.org/wiki/Voiceless_uvular_stop) /qˤ/, as a [glottal stop](https://en.wikipedia.org/wiki/Glottal_stop) /ʔ/.
-However, some Druze and even Christian communities are well-known to conserve the /q/ pronunciation of this sound.
+But some Druze and even Christian communities still conserve the /q/ pronunciation of this sound.
-2. The original Arabic sounds *ay* and *aw* are famously retained more commonly in Lebanon than anywhere else in the Arab world.
-However, the rules governing this retention differ.
-In my own variety, I turn them to *ē* and *ō* only in the final syllable of a word, nowhere else -- so "house" is *bēt*, but "my house" is *bayte*.
+2. The original Arabic sounds *ay* and *aw* held their ground more commonly in Lebanon than anywhere else in the Arab world.
+But the rules governing that retention can vary.
+In my own variety, I turn the two sounds to *ē* and *ō* only in the final syllable of a word, nowhere else -- so "house" is *bēt*, but "my house" is *bayte*.
 Meanwhile, there are other speakers who retain both sounds perfectly: *bayt, bayte*.
-  Still others, especially in regions of the Beqaa, retain them in final syllables by lengthening the
+  Still others, like in regions of the Beqaa, retain them in final syllables by lengthening the
   vowel: *bāyt, bayte*.
-There are some speakers for whom it matters how many sounds are after the *ay* or *aw*: *bēt, bayte* are like me, but then "our house" is *bētna* while for me it's *baytna*.
+And there are some speakers for whom it matters how many sounds are after the *ay* or *aw*: *bēt, bayte* are like me, but then "our house" is *bētna* while for me it's *baytna*.

-As small as all of these little tidbits seem out of hand, they really contribute in an essential way to the character of somebody's dialect.
+As small as all of these little tidbits seem, they really contribute heftily to the character of somebody's dialect.
 By trawling through all of the things like this that vary throughout Lebanon, we can come up with a checklist to help us create an individual profile of each different dialect we come across.